- Rail Trail

 - Parking at rail sidings

 - Water and toilets available in most small towns along the corridor

 Barrimoon Siding to Builyan (26 km)

-- Firm gravel surface to tunnels, softer gravel after that suitable for mountain bikes.
+- Firm gravel surface to tunnels, softer gravel and sand in some sections after that, suitable for mountain bikes.

 - Cattle on corridor